PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature-value.md

 Below the 4 fields there are 3 buttons (from left to right):

   - Cancel: The feature value is not added and the feature listing is displayed
-  - Save then add another value (after saving, saves the added value, clears the fields to create a new one)
+- Save then add another value:
+In the case of adding a feature value, the feature value is added and the add form is opened with a success message is displayed: "Successful creation."
+In the case of editing a feature value, the feature value is edited and the add form is opened with a success message is displayed: "Successful update."
   - Save (Saves the value, redirect back to features menu with a message showing "Successful creation.")

 ---